TRANSITION

 Objective

-• Comprehensive adoption: All value streams operating with OrbaOS
+• Broad adoption: Most value streams operating with OrbaOS™ patterns

 • Cross-stream coordination: Optimize for portfolio-level outcomes

-• Advanced intelligence deployment: Predictive capabilities, autonomous optimization
+• Advanced coordination systems: Predictive capabilities, autonomous optimization

 • Organizational redesign: Formal role changes, structure evolution